Luke Bryan to Headline First Night of Stagecoach Country Music Festival

 The weekend of performances at the country music festival will begin shortly after noon Friday with performances from Mackenzie Carpenter, Bella White, DJ Rick and Destinie Lynn across the venue’s four stages — Mane Stage, Palomino Stage, Diplo’s Honkytonk Stage and Horseshoe Stage.

-Luke Bryan will take over the Mane Stage Friday night following performances from Jon Pardi, Riley Green, Elle King, Breland, Priscilla Block, Nate Smith, Jackson Dean, Seaforth, Drake Milligan and Tiera Kennedy.
+Luke Bryan will take over the Mane Stage at 9:50 p.m. following performances from Jon Pardi, Riley Green, Elle King, Breland, Priscilla Block, Nate Smith, Jackson Dean, Seaforth, Drake Milligan and Tiera Kennedy.

+Artists set to perform at other stages include Melissa Etheridge, Franklin Jonas, Caleb Caudle, and The Last Bandoleros among others, festival officials said.
+Additional live performances will also be at the venue’s Bud Light Backyard, featuring music from Nate Smith, Seaforth, and Tiera Kennedy.

 Kane Brown will take the stage Saturday following performances from Old Dominion, Gabby Barrett, Niko Moon, Morgan Wade and others.
 The festival will be closed out Sunday by Chris Stapleton, following Brooks and Dunn, Parker McCollum, Lainey Wilson, Parmalee, Bailey Zimmerman and others.